Bacterial genome: Bacterial genomes

-Genome comparisons and phylogeny
+Genome comparisons

 As single-gene comparisons have largely given way to genome comparisons, phylogeny of bacterial genomes have improved in accuracy.
 The Average Nucleotide Identity (ANI) method quantifies genetic distance between entire genomes by taking advantage of regions of about 10,000 bp.
 With enough data from genomes of one genus, algorithms are executed to categorize species.
 This has been done for the Pseudomonas avellanae species in 2013 and for all sequenced bacteria and archaea since 2020.
+Observed ANI values among sequences appear to have an "ANI gap" at 85–95%, suggesting that a genetic boundary suitable for defining a species concept is present.

 To extract information about bacterial genomes, core- and pan-genome sizes have been assessed for several strains of bacteria.
 In 2012, the number of core gene families was about 3000.
 However, by 2015, with an over tenfold increased in available genomes, the pan-genome has increased as well.
 There is roughly a positive correlation between the number of genomes added and the growth of the pan-genome.
 On the other hand, the core genome has remain static since 2012.
 Currently, the E. coli pan-genome is composed of about 90,000 gene families.
 About one-third of these exist only in a single genome.
 Many of these, however, are merely gene fragments and the result of calling errors.
 Still, there are probably over 60,000 unique gene families in E. coli.